AI Workshop: learn to build apps with AI →

 document.designMode = 'off'

-This feature is supported by almost every browser, IE included.
-It’s pretty old, but quite unknown.
+This feature is supported by almost every browser, including IE. It is long-standing but little-known.

 Lessons in this unit: